fbedesch/Tracking/README.md

 - Smearing track parameters
 ObsTrk is a class to generate resolution smeared track parameters according to the covariance matrix obtained from SolGridCov.
 It inherits from the class TrkUtil that contains some useful track manipulation methods.
 	A test program is provided: TestObsTrk.c

 - Vertex fitting
 A class VertexFit is provided to find a common vertex and its error matrix given a list of track parameters and their covariance matrices.
 A test program is provided: TestVertex.c

+- Track utilities
+A class TrkUtil is provided to help with common track related operations.
+It now includes the generation of the number of ionization clusters generated in a gas volume defined by two cylinders and two planes.
+A program to test the track length: TestTrLen.c and one to test the cluster generation: TestClCount.c are provided.